By Anthony Caruso III | Publisher

 He’s seeking damages, along with asking the company to pull the ads.

-“The complaint was just filed Thursday and we are reviewing it and we will respond on the merits in the lawsuit,” Timothy St. Clair said, a lawyer for Freedom Suzuki.
+“The complaint was just filed Thursday and we are reviewing it and we will respond on the merits of the lawsuit,” Timothy St. Clair said, a lawyer for Freedom Suzuki.